gauravmm/gauravmanek.com/_content/blog/_posts/2014-07-16-templating-with-jeykll.md

   * while being able to order items.
  * Highlight the current page
  * If the current page is part of either "projects" or "blog", highlight the appropriate header.
- * Toggle showing a link to the frontmatter.
+ * Toggle showing a link to the index page.

 The last is easily achieved using `unless` tags: